rust-lang/rust/text/0000-cargo-install.md

 one of them, and if you'd rather install examples the `--example` argument can be used as well.

 The `--list` option will list all installed packages (and their versions).
-The `--update` option will update either the crate specified or all installed crates.
 ```

 ## Installing Crates